Laura Williams

 “I enjoy playing in my studio.
 I use techniques of pinching, wheel throwing, and slab building to form wares which are then decorated using slip, terra sig, slip, glaze, underglaze and or the underglaze pencil.
 When working in clay I aim to create bright and playful wares that are a conversation between the clay, color, and form.
 I’m interested in the way clay records our every choice; throw lines, finger prints, brush strokes, even sometimes our moods.
 I’m interested in the way colours and patterns play upon different clay bodies and aim to create a dynamic and playful surface that compliments the personality of the clay on which it’s painted.
 My patterns represent personhood.
 Each persons’ divinity, heart, kiss, windows, footsteps.
 In addition to exploring the ways in which colours and people complement and relate to each other.

-It’s inspiring, the way people’s personalities are exhibited in their clay work.
-In an increasingly machine driven society, handmade items are human.
-We as makers are not competing with mass production.
-Instead we are offering a system outside of mass produced objects.
 When we purchase or create a handmade item we are investing in our neighbor’s time.
 At a time when wealth inequality is at an all time high, purchasing of handmade items enriches the artist and keeps commerce and power within our community.
 While our making of handmade items enriches the homes and lives of our neighbors.
 It’s a worthwhile cycle to support.
 Making by hand helps break the endless cycle of consumption and offers an alternative path to slower and more intentional living.